 - Objective or implementation step

-- Action step that will lead to achievement of a goal
+- o Action step that will lead to achievement of a goal

 - Example: Amber Grain Township will create a store-front improvement incentive program to be implemented by spring 2021.

 - Policy

-- Rule you intend to abide by to help reach objectives and goals.
+- o Rule you intend to abide by to help reach objectives and goals.

 - Make goals and objectives SMART:

 - Specific

-- o Measurable
+- Measurable

-- o Achievable
+- Achievable

-- o Realistic
+- Realistic

-- o Timely
+- Timely